 6. The fee for an application to be accredited or re-accredited as a mediator is £200 plus VAT (£240).
 The fee is non-returnable.

-7. Applicants should advise the Panel of the details of any complaint intimated to them by the Law Society of Scotland which has been made against them or their firm as a result of their actings in the course of the last 3 years.
+7. Applicants should advise the panel of the details of any complaint intimated to them by the Law Society of Scotland which has been made against them or their firm as a result of their actings in the course of the last three years.
 The Law Society of Scotland may delay making a decision on the application until any such complaint or claim has been decided or resolved.

-9. Applicants should be aware that the Council of the Law Society of Scotland may suspend the Accreditation before the expiry of the three year period.
+9. Applicants should be aware that the Council of the Law Society of Scotland may suspend the accreditation before the expiry of the three year period.
 This may take place if circumstances come to the attention of the Council which would make this course of action appropriate.

-10. Accreditation is by means of a process of assessment and adjudication by the Panel.
-The Panel reserves the right to request that an applicant attend an interview.
+10. Accreditation is by means of a process of assessment and adjudication by the panel.
+The panel reserves the right to request that an applicant attend an interview.

 11. Any guideline or regulation may be relaxed or waived in exceptional circumstances on application by the Accreditation Panel to the Education and Training (Policy) Committee whose decision shall be final.

 12. Applicants should give particulars of two referees.